Pangi Valley – Gift of the Gods & Kings

 Pangi Valley’s cuisine is a delicious reflection of its Himalayan heritage, closely resembling the traditional Himachali cuisine.
 Local dishes are simple, wholesome, and infused with the region’s unique flavors.

-Must-Try Delicacies :
+Must-Try Delicacies in Pangi

 Sidu (steamed bread)